 Is Palm Tree Wood Useful as a Building Material?

 Palm wood is an important resource in building and construction.
 Here are some of the ways in which it’s used as a building material.

 For most indigenous people, the wood provides a solution to all their timber needs.
 It’s readily available locally and works well as material for roofing, and building house walls and rafters.

 The wood fibers are first pulled out then woven together to form a strong durable thatch for roofing.

-Also, some palm tree varieties have extra-flexible stems that make the palm tree appear as climbing rather than growing.
-A good example is the Rattan palm tree, and it produces the wood used for making rattan wicker furniture that is a type of woven furniture.
+Also, some palm varieties have extra-flexible stems that make the palm tree appear as climbing rather than growing.
+A good example is the Rattan palm tree, and it produces palm wood used for making rattan wicker furniture, which is a type of woven furniture.

-In coastal areas and beaches, wood fibers are also used in weaving hammocks.
+In coastal areas and beaches, palm fibers are also used in weaving hammocks.
 The roots of palm trees have no commercial value, and they don’t even burn well as firewood.

 Palm Tree Wood Uses